WHAT DOES OILY HAIR LOOK LIKE?

 WHAT CAN YOU DO ABOUT OILY HAIR?

-In order to prevent hair from becoming greasy in the long term, certain hair conditioners are suitable that restore the pH value of the scalp and thus prevent the sebaceous glands from being stimulated to produce increased sebum.
-Mixing the juice of one lemon or two tablespoons of apple cider vinegar with one cup of water makes a wonderful hair conditioner.
+To prevent greasy hair in the long term, certain hair conditioners are suitable.
+These restore the pH value of the scalp and thus prevent the sebaceous glands from being stimulated to produce more sebum.
+Mixing the juice of a lemon or two tablespoons of apple cider vinegar with a cup of water makes a wonderful hair conditioner.
 Leave this mixture on for a while, rinse with warm water and repeat two to three times a week.

-A conditioner with chamomile can also help your hair become greasy more slowly in the long term.
-A chamomile tea rinse also helps against dandruff.
+A camomile rinse can also help your hair to become greasy more slowly in the long term.
+A camomile tea rinse can also help against dandruff.
 It has a calming effect on the scalp and relieves itching.
-To do this, pour half a liter of boiling water over three chamomile tea bags, let it steep for 15 minutes, let it cool to a comfortable temperature and then pour the tea over your hair after washing your hair.
-Then let the tea sit for about five minutes.
-After the steeping time, rinse the tea gently.
+To do this, pour half a litre of boiling water over three camomile tea bags, let it steep for 15 minutes, let it cool to a comfortable temperature and then pour the tea over your hair after washing.
+Then let the tea work for around five minutes.
+After the steeping time, gently rinse the tea out.

 WHICH SHAMPOO FOR OILY HAIR?

-The Balance Anti Oil Shampoo from MeMademoiselle counteracts rapid re-greasing of the scalp.
+The Balance Anti Oil Shampoo from MeMademoiselle counteracts the rapid re-greasing of the scalp.

-The zinc sulfate it contains promotes wound healing and has a disinfecting effect.
-The shampoo contains an herbal complex of common yarrow, fennel, chamomile, lemon balm and real hops, which soothe skin irritations and make the skin supple.
+The zinc sulfate it contains promotes wound healing and has a disinfectant effect.
+The shampoo contains a herbal complex of yarrow, fennel, chamomile, lemon balm and hops, which soothe skin irritations and make the skin supple.

-Lemon balm also has antimicrobial and antiviral effects.
+Lemon balm also has antimicrobial and antiviral properties.